nodeGame/nodegame-mturk/README.md

 An interactive console to handle basic operations with AMT HITs.

+## Purpose

+The package is intended to support integration between nodeGame and Amazon Mechanical Turk services, however, it can be as well used as a standalone application without nodeGame.

 ## Examples

 - Start a prompt with a loaded results file, and retrieve the last HIT